angular/angular/aio/content/guide/typescript-configuration.md

 ### `target`

-By default, the target is `ES2022` to control ECMA syntax use the [Browserslist](https://github.com/browserslist/browserslist) configuration file.
+By default, the target is `ES2022`.
+To control ECMA syntax use the [Browserslist](https://github.com/browserslist/browserslist) configuration file.
 For more information, see the [configuring browser compatibility](/guide/build#configuring-browser-compatibility) guide.

 <!-- links -->